And how can I explain it to my boss? What is React?

 Please send them to this page.
 Or if you want to explain React to someone, perhaps a good analogy works...

-Imagine if you were building a house.
+Imagine building a house.
 You need materials and tools right?
 So you go down and buy them at the store.
 Even though you'd say you're building the house from scratch, It's not like you have to make your own hammers and nails, or even chop down trees to make your own lumber.
 The tools and materials you would get from the store are so general that they allow you to make almost anything, and they give you a big head start.